 Dustin Wilson, a Master Sommelier, start of the wine documentary SOMM and a veteran wine merchant, knows that pairing wine and food opens a lot of doors when it comes to selection, so he created Verve Wine.
 Verve Wine offers a smart and streamlined wine-buying experience that is as easy as ordering a pizza.
 Instead of roaming the liquor store aimlessly, you can find a wine that is tailored to your tastes, price point and sense of adventure.
 And if you eat game meat, your sense of adventure is way beyond wine and cheese.

 Verve has a section on the website specifically for pairing game and wine, and Dustin himself has selected some of the offerings.
-We got his picks on wine pairing, including everything from alligator to venison.
+We got his picks on the best wine pairing, including everything from alligator to venison.

 Dove may be small, but it is rich in flavor.
 If you prefer white, a big Chardonnay works well as a wild game wine choice.

 If you are hoping to serve it with red, then Dustin suggests a Domaine Lafarge Bourgogne Rouge 2013, a red burgundy, as it is "delicate and earthy from one of the best guys in Burgundy."